amollenkopf/dcos-iot-demo/docs/1-azure/README.md

 <br><b>Step 8:</b> Click on the 'Public IP address' of the boot node to get information on how to connect to it.
 Take note of the 'IP address', <i>e.g. 40.78.18.217</i>.
 We will connect to the boot node via ssh to orchestrate the installation of DC/OS in a subsequent step.<br>
 <img src="12.png">

-<br><b>Step 9:</b> Click on the 'Public IP address' of the public agent node to get information on how to connect to it.
-Take note of the 'DNA name', <i>adamdcos04.westus.cloudapp.azure.com</i> and 'IP address', <i>e.g. 40.78.18.217</i>.
-We will connect to the 'public agent' via a web browser to access the DC/OS administrative and Mesos dashboards once we've successfully completed the installation in a subsequent step.<br>
+<br><b>Step 9:</b> Click on the 'Public IP address' of the public master node to get information on how to connect to it.
+Take note of the 'DNA name', <i>adamdcos04dcos.westus.cloudapp.azure.com</i> and 'IP address', <i>e.g. 40.78.23.14</i>.
+We will connect to the master agent node via a web browser to access the DC/OS administrative and Mesos dashboards once we've successfully completed the installation in a subsequent step.<br>
 <img src="13.png">

 <br><br><b>Congratulations:</b> You now have compute resources in place on Microsoft Azure that can be used to [Install DC/OS](../2-install/README.md).